Torchwood: Companion magazine

 In 2007, Titan Magazines launched Torchwood Magazine, which was released on 24 January 2008 in the United Kingdom.
 The United States version was launched in February 2008.
 The Australia/New Zealand version was launched in April 2008.
 The magazine emulated Doctor Who Magazine in combining behind-the-scenes features with original story content in the form of a serialised comic strip and short stories; as the magazine's run progressed, the original fiction became more predominant.
 The magazine was discontinued in early 2011, after two-dozen issues.

-Titan published six issues of a monthly Torchwood comic book in 2009 for North American markets; the comic consisted of reprints of the magazine's comic strips and short stories, and was cancelled in the wake of the parent publication folding.
+Titan published six issues of a monthly Torchwood comic book in 2009 for North American markets; the comic consisted of reprints of the magazine's comic strips and short stories and was cancelled in the wake of the parent publication folding.

-Following the cancellation of Torchwood Magazine, Doctor Who Magazine and its US counterpart, Doctor Who Insider, ran articles on the series.
+Following the cancellation of Torchwood Magazine, Doctor Who Magazine and its American counterpart, Doctor Who Insider, ran articles on the series.

 Electronic literature, webcasts, web series

 Torchwood has "a heavy online presence".
-At the Edinburgh International Television Festival, BBC Director of Television Jana Bennett originally promised that the series' online tie-ins were to include the ability to explore the Hub, an imaginary desktop, weekly 10-minute behind-the-scenes vodcasts."You can join the corporation of Torchwood and be one of its employees," said Bennett.
+At the Edinburgh International Television Festival, BBC Director of Television Jana Bennett originally promised that the series' online tie-ins were to include the ability to explore the Hub, an imaginary desktop, weekly 10-minute behind-the-scenes vodcasts.
+"You can join the corporation of Torchwood and be one of its employees," said Bennett.
 The Adobe Flash-based interactive website, including the Hub Tour, debuted on 12 October 2006.
 Due to digital media rights restrictions most video content on the BBC Three websites is only accessible to users within the UK.

 Torchwood's many tie-in websites amount to an alternate reality game; the show's online presence was an example of electronic literature.
 On the first website (for series 1), the alternate reality game was mostly composed of weekly updates to the site in the form of fictional intercepted blogs, newspaper cutouts and confidential letters and IM conversations between members of the Torchwood Three crew.
 Convergence: the International Journal of Research into New Media commented on Doctor Who and Torchwood's foray into "convergence culture" as an achievement "on an unprecedented scale, with the BBC currently using the series to trial a plethora of new technologies, including: mini-episodes on mobile phones, podcast commentaries, interactive red-button adventures, video blogs, companion programming, and 'fake' metatextual websites."
 For the second series in 2008, a second interactive Torchwood online game was devised, scripted by series writer Phil Ford; this more heavily featured the actors of the series, particularly Gareth David-Lloyd, and Siwan Morris was cast as a pirate radio jockey investigating Torchwood.